ViRb3/pi-encrypted-boot-ssh/README.md

 # Raspberry Pi Encrypted Boot with SSH

-> Tested on Raspberry Pi [3B](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/) & [4B](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/) with [Ubuntu Server 21.04](https://ubuntu.com/download/raspberry-pi)
+> ⚠️ This guide is only supported for Raspberry Pi [3B](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/) & [4B](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/) with [Ubuntu Server 21.04](https://ubuntu.com/download/raspberry-pi). \
+> Other platforms and distributions may work, but there may be unexpected issues or side effects.

 ## Introduction